Algorithmic Stability of Heavy-Tailed Stochastic Gradient Descent on Least Squares: Further Details on Experiment Settings and Resources

 \section{Further Details on Experiment Settings and Resources}

 This section contains further details regarding the experiments presented in the main paper.
-As the synthetic data experiment setting was fully described in the text, most of the information below will pertain to the real data experiments, building up on the information already presented in the main paper.
+As the synthetic data experiment setting was fully described in the text, most of the information below will pertain to the real data experiments {with the exception of additional synthetic data results that include mean estimates}.
 See the accompanying code regarding the implementation of the experiments described.